Tools for Parents & Educators

 Yes.
 If you have a Facebook account you can use the report links to report this abuse to us.

 If you don't have an account or can't see the abusive content, please tell your friend to report this to us directly using the report links on Facebook or by filling out this form.
 If they're reporting nudity, they can report it using this form.

-We remove things that don't follow the Facebook Terms (ex: nudity, hate speech, threats, graphic violence, bullying and spam).
-If you come across something on Facebook that doesn't follow the Facebook Terms, use the report link near the abusive content to submit a report.
+We remove things that don't follow the Facebook Terms (ex: nudity, bullying, graphic violence, spam).
+If you come across something on Facebook that doesn't follow the Facebook Terms, use the report link near the post or photo to submit a report.

 Other tools for addressing abuse